 Can You Reduce the Risk?

-While it's recommended that men discuss the benefits and risks of prostate cancer screening with their doctors, there's also the question if there's a way to reduce the risk of developing prostate cancer in the first place.
+While it's recommended that men discuss the benefits and risks of prostate cancer screening with their doctors, there's also the question of whether there's a way to reduce the risk of developing prostate cancer in the first place.
 Lycopene, vitamin E and selenium are marketed to men as tools to reduce the chance of developing the disease.
 But is supplementation beneficial?
 Can eating specific foods help?

 No Magic Bullet